pwwang/immunopipe/docs/running.md

 ## Run the pipeline using docker image

+### Choose the right tag of the docker image

+The docker image is tagged with the version of `immunopipe`, together with `master` and `dev`.
+They are listed here: <https://hub.docker.com/repository/docker/justold/immunopipe/tags>.

+`dev` is the latest development version of `immunopipe`.
+It may have unstable features.
+If you want to use a more stable version, please try `master`, or a specific semantic version.

+Any tags with a `-full` suffix are the full version of the image.
+It contains all the dependencies of the pipeline, especially [`keras`](https://pypi.org/project/keras/) and [`tensorflow`](https://pypi.org/project/tensorflow/) that are required by the embedding procedure of [`TESSA`](processes/TESSA.md).
+Those packages take quite a lot of the space of the image.
+If you don't need the `TESSA` process, you can use the minimal version of the image.

+Any tags without the `-full` suffix are the minimal version of the image. `TESSA` process is also NOT supported in the minimal version. [`keras`](https://pypi.org/project/keras/) and [`tensorflow`](https://pypi.org/project/tensorflow/) are also NOT included in the image.

+Please also keep in mind that there is no GPU support with either type of the image.

+You can pull the images in advance using `docker`, `singularity` or `apptainer`.
+See help options of `docker pull`, `singularity pull` or `apptainer pull` for more details.

+You can also specify the tag when running the pipeline.
+See the following sections for more details.

 /// tab | Using docker
 To run the pipeline using the docker image with `docker`, you need to mount the current working directory to the `/workdir` directory in the container.
 You also need to specify the configuration file via `@<configfile>` option.
 For example: